Skip to main content

 2. Know Yourself

 Authenticity is vital in this process.
-You want to be honest, truthful, and wear integrity as a mantle.
+You want to be honest and truthful and wear integrity as a mantle.
 Be real, be yourself.
 There’s no use pretending.

 If you’re interviewing in person, look them in the eye.
 Smile.
 This communicates confidence and security.
 If you’re interviewing virtually, a good camera is a must.
 The placement of your camera is also critical.
 You want to have it sitting directly in front of you to look straight into the camera.